Around the neighbourhood

 I suppose I’m generally a fatalist, accepting what comes.
 “Che sarà, sarà / Whatever will be, will be”.
 So I rarely have cause to pray for anything.
 In small ways, I can impose my creative ideas through focused effort and perseverance: for instance keeping the house and garden shipshape.
 But my scope is narrow, and… Continue reading Enhancing the sky

 I argued with Charles Bergeman a while ago on the topic of happiness: whether, for example, a five-year-old child could have said to its teacher something like: “I don’t want to be anything when I grow up, I just want to be happy.”
-I said it didn’t ring true and then I promised to write… Continue reading Quest for happiness
+I said it didn’t ring true and then I promised to write… Continue reading Pandora’s Box

 The Long Journey to Now

-Click to enlarge.
-On the back is pencilled “June 15th 1919 Morgan & brother officers” in my grandmother’s writing.
-I think Morgan is the third from the left I’m walking through Hughenden Park, pondering the suitcase of old photos, wondering what I can tell and what I cannot.
-There is no point in showing the… Continue reading The Long Journey to Now
+I’m walking through Hughenden Park, pondering the suitcase of old photos, wondering what I can tell and what I cannot.
+There is no point in showing the emotive or personal ones because it will be impossible to share the feelings they evoke without a volume of history and explanation.
+I have picked out two whose… Continue reading The Long Journey to Now

 Portrait of Two Kings